 Strategies for coping with intrusive thoughts or obsessions

 aWhile it is not possible to stop intrusive thoughts from popping into our mind, a variety of science-backed strategies can help us learn to let go of intrusive thoughts.
 These include:

 - Practicing accepting the intrusive thoughts and the difficult feelings they come up without judging them.

 - Reminding yourself that thoughts are not facts – they are mental events and mental do not have the power to hurt you or anyone else

 - Sitting with the thoughts, without analysing them or doing anything special in response to them, until the thought and the anxiety it brings up naturally passes (called ‘imaginal exposure’).

-- Practicing mindfully observing the thoughts come and go, in the same way that one might watch passing cars or clouds in the sky (see our blog by Dr Gemma Healey for more info on Detached Mindfulness).
+- Practicing mindfully observing the thoughts come and go, in the same way that one might watch passing cars or clouds in the sky (see the blog by Dr Gemma Healey for more info on detached mindfulness).